joshkotrous/devume-backend/README.md

 2. Create an API key using your bearer token for authentication with `POST http://localhost:8000/api/key/create`

-3. The API key can be used within the frontend `.env` for authentication or for testing requests
+3. The API key can be used within a `x-api-key` header stored in the frontend `.env` for authentication or for testing requests

 ## Pre-commit hooks
 Pre-commit is configured to run Flake8 and Black to ensure code consistency.